PanoraExchange/Aptos-Tokens/README.md

 Aptos Token List Response object consists of the following fields:

-- `chainId`: The chain ID to which the token belongs.
-(Note: The default chain ID is 1 for Aptos Mainnet)
+- `chainId`: The chain ID associated with the token (Default: 1 for Aptos Mainnet)
-- `tokenAddress`: The complete address used to identify the token as per the Aptos Coin Standard (Legacy)
+- `tokenAddress`: The complete address of the token as per the Aptos Coin Standard (Legacy)
-- `faAddress`: The complete address used to identify the token as per the Aptos Fungible Asset (FA) Standard
+- `faAddress`: The complete address of the token as per the Aptos Coin Standard (Legacy)
-- `name`: The name of the token
+- `name`: The on-chain registered name of the token
-- `symbol`: The symbol registered by the token minter on-chain
+- `symbol`: The on-chain registered symbol of the token
-- `decimals`: The number of decimal places for the token
+- `decimals`: The number of decimal places of the token
-- `bridge`: The bridge associated with the token, if any (optional)
+- `bridge`: The bridge associated with the token, if applicable (optional)
-- `panoraSymbol`: Similar to symbol, but with prefixes based on the bridge: lz for LayerZero, wh for Wormhole, and ce for Celersimilar to `symbol`, except: layerzero symbols use `lz` prefix, wormhole symbols use `wh` prefix and celer symbols use `ce` prefix
+- `panoraSymbol`: Similar to symbol, but with prefixes based on the bridge: lz for LayerZero, wh for Wormhole, and ce for Celer
-- `logoUrl`: The URL for the token's logo
+- `logoUrl`: The URL for the token’s logo(optional)
-- `category`: The token's classification (Native, Meme, or Bridged)
+- `websiteUrl`: The official website URL of the token (optional)
-- `isInPanoraTokenList`: Indicates if the token is community-validated and visible for trading on the Panora platform
+- `panoraUI`: Specifies whether the token name and logo is visible on the Panora UI
-- `isBanned`: Indicates if the token is prohibited from trading
+- `panoraTags`: The tags associated with the token
-- `panoraOrderIndex`: The default sorting order for tokens within Panora Swap
+- `panoraIndex`: The default sorting order of tokens within the Panora UI
-- `coinGeckoId`: The CoinGecko ID, which may be used to fetch price feeds (optional)
+- `coinGeckoId`: The CoinGecko ID of the token (optional)
-- `coinMarketCapId`: The CoinMarketCap ID, which may be used to fetch price feeds (optional).
+- `coinMarketCapId`: The CoinMarketCap ID of the token (optional)

 Example: